camilotejeiro/camilotejeiro.github.io/_posts/2017-09-20-aic-1-3-5-wilson-current-mirror.md

 _The compliance voltage of this circuit is rather high which limits the use of this topology outside of the scope of most low power applications_

+There is also a PNP equivalent Wilson current mirror which will be explored in the next lab report.

 ### Source code

 * [SPICE Simulation Netlist](https://github.com/camilotejeiro/aic_1_lab/blob/master/lab_assignments/3_current_mirrors/5_wilson_current_mirror/wilson_current_mirror_simulation_netlist.spice)